Endoscopic Band Ligation

 - You may also be given a sedative to help you relax.

-- Conscious sedation—You may be given medicines through an IV.
-It will help you relax.
-Other medicines will be given to treat any pain you feel during the procedure.
+- Moderate sedation—You may be given medications through an IV.
+Other medications will be given to treat any pain you feel during the procedure.

 Description of the Procedure